wp-plugins/participants-database/readme.txt

 * fixed admin page name conflict with some plugins
 * international characters now work properly in user searches
 * internationalization of date display
+* image uploads now won't overwrite existing files of the same name by adding an index to the name

 = 1.4.5.2 =
 * fixes several issues brought up by the WP 3.5 release: